-Top 10 Best Mini Guitar Amp Heads 2017
+Top 10 Best Mini Guitar Amp Heads 2018

 Competing with their Chinese-bred counterparts above, these Hotone amps are truly tiny, about the size of your hand.
 They’re equipped with a three-band EQ and an effects loop in the back of the unit.
 It also includes a headphone jack/line output and an auxiliary in.

 I tested this one for a month or so and was pretty impressed with it.
 The Purple Wind is based on a ’59 Plexi, so headroom is virtually nonexistent.
-Just turn the gain all the way up and it works very well as a miniature fire-breather.
+Actually, that’s true about any of these, really.
+Just turn the gain all the way up and they work very well as a miniature fire-breather.
 I really quite liked the sound of this little beast.
 For use in the studio, these are almost cheap enough to buy one of each, just to have access to a decent guitar preamp inspired by vintage tones.

 The Nano Legacy line also includes the following models, each of which are designed to sound like a classic amp: